pavolloffay/kubecon-eu-2023-opentelemetry-kubernetes-tutorial/04-metrics.md

 kubectl rollout restart deployment otel-collector -n observability-backend
 ```

-Then we can see RED metrics at the bottom of the [Collector Dashboard](http://localhost:3000/grafana/d/7hHiATL4z/collector?orgId=1):
+Now we can see RED metrics at the bottom of the [Collector Dashboard](http://localhost:3000/grafana/d/7hHiATL4z/collector?orgId=1):
 ![](./images/grafana-metrics-collector-red.png)

 ---